zSynctic/AutoClicker/README.md

 **Note: I'm thinking of changing the name of the autoclicker soon since the program got a bit popular to something more unique because many have the same name**

-# What is a AutoClicker?
+# What is this AutoClicker?

-**A AutoClicker is a program that can automatically click or press buttons.**
+**AutoClicker is a modern open source program that can automatically click and hold mouse buttons or press keyboard keys so fast.**

 # Why use this AutoClicker?

 **Bored of the old-looking AutoClickers here is a powerful easy-to-use AutoClicker with many features and a Modern GUI!** <br />

-**This is a simple easy-to-use user-friendly fully-fledged AutoClicker that can automatically click the mouse so fast and hold the mouse button down and has many other features!** <br />
+**This is a simple easy-to-use user-friendly fully-fledged AutoClicker that can automatically click the mouse and keyboard so fast and hold the mouse button down and has many other features!** <br />

 **More updates are on the way!**